 Walsh and Clark Gable, Jane’s co-star in The Tall Men, took to calling Jane “Grandma” on set.
 The nickname stuck, and Walsh continued to refer to Jane as “Grandma” on Mamie Stover.
 Grandma Russell and Walsh, both dissatisfied with the Mamie Stover script, grew even closer during filming as they worked extra hours together to make the movie work.

-Walsh’s friendship with Jane was such that he promised her at the start of Mamie Stover filming that she would be home in time for Christmas, and not have to spend the holiday in Hawaii away from her family.
-Walsh stayed true to his promise, even when a huge storm hit the island and delayed filming and limited flights.
+Walsh’s friendship with Jane was such that he promised her at the start of Mamie Stover filming that she would be home in time to spend Christmas in California with her family.
+Walsh stayed true to his promise, even when a huge storm hit the island and delayed filming.
 Walsh moved himself, his wife, Jane, and Richard Egan to a hotel close to the airport, and got them all on one of the few flights to the mainland so Jane would get her promised family Christmas.

 Jane & Richard Egan: Honorary Siblings

 Jane met Richard Egan while making 1955’s Underwater!
 Thanks to Jane’s recommendation, Egan was cast in the film, and it was one of his first leading roles.

 Jane and Richard enjoyed a friendship very much like that of a teasing brother and sister, and it all started during production of Underwater! when Jane suggested that Richard have sun kissed streaks put in his hair—light on the tips but dark at the roots—to make his role as a scuba diver in the film more believable.
 But despite Jane’s instructions to hairdresser Larry Germaine, Richard ended up with a completely platinum head of hair: